Special Enrollment Period

 We want to help you understand your Aetna plan choices.
 Our plan brochure is a good place to start.
 It shows details and features of each plan.

-NOTE: We may not offer products in all counties in South Carolina.
+NOTE: We may not offer products in all counties in Kentucky.
 Please see our 2017 Plan Rates for a full list of counties in our service area.

 Summary of Benefits and Coverage (SBC)

 You can also compare plans using a document called the Summary of Benefits and Coverage (SBC).
 It provides an overview of each medical plan in a standard format, in easy-to-understand language.
-The SBC document for the plan available in South Carolina is listed below.
+The SBC documents for plans available in Kentucky are listed below.

 About the metallic levels